snowplow/documentation/docs/collecting-data/collecting-from-own-applications/java-tracker/previous-versions/java-tracker-v0-12/installation-and-set-up/index.md

 The `Tracker` class has the responsibility for tracking [events](/docs/collecting-data/collecting-from-own-applications/java-tracker/previous-versions/java-tracker-v0-12/tracking-events/index.md).
 Certain properties can also be set when creating a `Tracker` that will be attached to all events.
 These are `trackerNamespace`, `appId`, and `platform`.

 Both `trackerNamespace` and `appId` are required arguments for `TrackerBuilder`.
-Snowplow events are designed to be stored in a single data warehouse/lake, regardless of their source, to make data modelling easier and provide a single valuable source of truth for your business.
+Snowplow events are designed to be stored in a single data warehouse/lake, regardless of their source, to make data modeling easier and provide a single valuable source of truth for your business.
 The tracker namespace allows you to distinguish events sent by this specific `Tracker`, if you are using multiple `Tracker` objects within your app.
 The `appId` allows you to identify events from this specific application, if you are tracking from multiple places.

 The other Tracker property that will be added to all tracked events is `platform`.
 This is set by default to `srv` - "server-side app".
 To set another valid platform type, use the optional `TrackerBuilder` method `platform()`.